 Now that we know the difference we can understand that losing fat is ideal, but losing weight might not be the best indicator of a program’s success.
 The best way to know if you’re losing fat is by measuring body fat percentage, using skinfold calipers, comparing body measurements, or taking progress photos.
 If you’re losing fat, you will see your body become leaner, smaller, and more toned.

 THE PROBLEMS WITH UNDEREATING

 If your goal is to lose fat, you need to develop a sustainable calorie deficit.
 When I say “sustainable deficit” I’m talking about a reduction of 300 – 500 calories per day, MAX.
 Larger deficits put stress on your body and tell it that times are tough, which causes it to adapt until it feels safe again.
-This is accomplished by reducing your metabolic rate to save energy and maintain only essential bodily functions, like breathing, pumping blood, digesting food, and keeping you upright.
 Because as you now know, your body’s priority is to keep you alive, not to have a six-pack.

 When you don’t eat enough food everything beneath the skin changes.
 A significant hit to caloric intake can suppress thyroid function (making it harder to lose weight), decrease the function of sex hormones (low or no sex drive), and increases the level of the stress hormone, cortisol.
 As we’ve previously discussed (here), chronically high cortisol levels can cause insulin resistance and disruption to hormone levels, while promoting fat gain and water retention.